daralela00/Rent-a-car-backend-app-done-with-REST-API-and-Microservice-architecture/README.md

 All requests are processed with REST using REST controllers.

+Project has all validations and Exception handlers needed.

 All components(services) in project are indepedent using microservice architecture.

 All services are run with Docker.